The-Yak-Collective/yakcollective/projects/final-frontiers-pages/02-democratized-underwater-exploration.md

 {%
   include widget-image.html
   layout="center"
-  image="/projects/final-frontiers/02-democratized-underwater-exploration-3.png"
+  image="/projects/final-frontiers-pages/02-democratized-underwater-exploration-3.jpg"
-  alt="Dimensions of the capability gap."
+  alt="Dimensions of the capability gap…"
 %}

 - **Political:** How do amateurs enter the playground of militaries and commercial shipping?